 The adult male and female butterflies look very similar.
 On top, they are basically dark brown, with a blue iridescent sheen.
-The females are rather bluer.
+The females are rather bluer, and have a more rounded margin.
 The trailing edge of each hindwing has a pair of short tails.
 Beside one tail is a small black eyespot.

 Underneath: the butterflies are fawn with faint bands of white-edged darker spots running across the wings.
 The hindwings each have two black and orange eyespots with black marks between them.
 The butterflies have a wingspan of about 3 cms.

 The eggs are round and flattened with a diameter of about 0.5 mm.
 They are pale blue and laid in clusters on a foodplant.